PvGGit/pv-retrieval/README.md

 Parameters:

---source-config - Specifies a filepath for a kubeconfig-file for use with the source Kubernetes cluster.
+--kube-config - Specifies a filepath for a kubeconfig-file.
 Takes precedence over the KUBECONFIG environment variable.
-If --source-config is not specified, the script will attempt to retrieve a filepath from the KUBECONFIG environment variable.
+If --kube-config is not specified, the script will attempt to retrieve a filepath from the KUBECONFIG environment variable.
+Should contain necessary contexts for both source and target cluster.

---retrieve-pvs  - Retrieves PVs and their associated filepath from the source cluster.
+--source-context - Specifies the context to use for the source cluster, in the format user@cluster as specified in the kube-config file

+--target-context - Specifies the context to use for the target cluster, in the format user@cluster as specified in the kube-config file